Rosemary Thompson

-Rosemary Thompson is an entrepreneur and senior arts and media executive.
-She serves as Vice President of the Royal Canadian Geographical Society, which publishes Canadian Geographic, the country’s #1 magazine online and in print with 4.4M readers each month.
+Rosemary Thompson is an entrepreneur and fluently bilingual arts and media executive.
+She serves as Senior Vice President, External of the Royal Canadian Geographical Society, which publishes Canadian Geographic, the country’s #1 paid magazine online and in print with 4.4M readers each month.
 CanGeo Education has built a network of 28,000 educators that work with its free learning materials in the classroom.
 She is the co-founder of Artful Stratégies and has served in senior roles at the National Gallery of Canada, Banff Centre for Arts and Creativity, and Canada's National Arts Centre.
 She worked as deputy bureau chief of the parliamentary bureau for CTV News.
 She was a reporter and frequent guest host on CTV programs including Question Period and Mike Duffy Live.
 A veteran political correspondent, she covered 7 election campaigns in the United States, Quebec and Canada.